population-research/uganda-covid/response/wber_response.md

     probability of rejecting a true null of no differences across groups.
     We do not rely on or test differences across agricultural/non-agricultural households but instead analyze the pattern of food insecurity within each group.
-    Furthermore, we now present results using separate samples based on pre-Covid agricultural status, as explained below in our response to R2, Suggestion 6, and the results are similar across the separate samples and the interaction models.
+    Furthermore, we now present results using separate samples based on pre-COVID-19 agricultural status, as explained below in our response to R2, Suggestion 6, and the results are similar across the separate samples and the interaction models.